Renewalists (Pentecostals, Charismatics, and Neo-Charismatics) use the term all the time, but do we know what it means?

 1..
 The noun christos (pronounced khree-stoss), from which we get our word Christ, is used 529 times in the NT, mostly referring to Jesus.
 BDAG is considered by many to be the authoritative lexicon of the Greek NT, and it defines the proper noun, as follows: (1) “fulfiller of Israelite expectation of a deliverer, the Anointed One, the Messiah, the Christ”; (2) “the personal name ascribed to Jesus, Christ.”

-In the LXX (abbreviation for the Septuagint, pronounced sep-too-ah-gent, a third-to-first century Greek translation of the Hebrew Bible), the noun is used of the anointed priest who sins (Lev.
+In the LXX (abbreviation for the Septuagint, pronounced sep-TOO-ah-gent, a third-to-second century Greek translation of the Hebrew Bible), the noun is used of the anointed priest who sins (Lev.
 3:4).
 So even an anointed priest can sin (but not the anointed Messiah, Jesus, later on!).
 In 1 Sam.
 2:10 Hannah praises God because he will give strength to the king, his anointed one.
 In Ps.
 105:15, anointed ones are prophets.
 We are not to harm them.

 Therefore, the anointed one applies to priests, kings, and prophets.
 And as noted twice before, Jesus embodies all three offices in one person.

 2..
 The verb is chriō (pronounced khree-oh), and it is used five times.
 BDAG says it means, simply, to “anoint.”
 Its more basic meaning is to rub oil.